 Veterans that have trouble keeping or obtaining gainful employment may be eligible for Individual Unemployability benefits.
 These benefits pay the same as a 100 percent veterans benefits rating but do not require veterans to obtain that high of a rating to be eligible.

 VA disability benefits buddy statements for Individual Unemployability benefits can be critical to your claim.
 Many veterans submit VA disability benefits buddy statements from current and former employers.
 You can have your current and former employers write about how your service-connected disabilities prevent you from being employable.

 Here is an oversimplified version of what a buddy statement from an employer may look like:

 “John’s disabilities prevented him from working a normal schedule.
 We often had to let John leave early because of his service-connected disabilities.
 John also called in sick more days than was allowed because of his service-connected disabilities.
 We allowed John to work here because we really like the guy and we appreciate his service to our country.
 However, as an employer, John is much more difficult than a normal employee.
 We must give him much more leeway than anyone else gets.
 A normal employee would not get the same accommodations as John.”

 Veterans with wartime injuries often find that their medical treatment was never documented.
 In the heat of battle, no one wants to complete paperwork.
 That means many veterans who apply for VA disability benefits years later may not have evidence of their battle injuries.
 Believe it or not, this is a common problem veterans face when applying for VA disability benefits.

-If you keep in touch with others that served in your unit, you could contact them and have them write a statement about your injuries and what treatment you obtained.
+If you keep in touch with fellow service members that served in your unit, you could contact them and have them write a statement about your injuries and what treatment you obtained.
 Many wartime veterans use Facebook or the White Pages to find veterans they served with years ago.
-Usually a veteran you served with is going to be happy to hear from you and to help you prove your claim.
+Usually, a veteran you served with is going to be happy to hear from you and to help you prove your claim.